 Besides probably breaking our rules of what constitutes a patch-level change (perhaps we can make an exception for ptolemy since it's the bottom-most module in our stack and thus a bit unique?), another thing to keep in mind is that we won't be able to patch ptolemy-8.0.0 for kepler 2.0 or 2.1 if we release this as 8.0.1 (no numbers left between).
 I don't really expect anyone will want to do this, I just want to mention it.

-#2 Updated by David Welker about 8 years ago
+#2 Updated by David Welker over 8 years ago

 This is not acceptable.
 Modules where the "patch" version number indicates a